 - If you need time away from your job to address particular circumstances arising from the deployment of a servicemember or a member of the armed forces.

-No. The FMLA is not meant to cover minor injuries or transient illness.
+No. The FMLA does not cover minor injuries or transient illnesses.
 The law requires a “serious health condition.”

 A serious health condition is an illness, injury, impairment, or physical or mental condition that involves: 1) inpatient care in a hospital, hospice, or residential medical care facility or 2) continuing treatment by a health care provider.
-If you are not treated as in in-patient, a “serious health condition” typically requires three (3) days of incapacity (inability to go to work, school, etc.) and at least two (2) trips to a health care provider.
-There are special rules for pregnancy; chronic health conditions like asthma, diabetes, etc.; long term conditions like Alzheimer’s; receiving multiple treatments, like dialysis or chemotherapy, to avoid longer term harm; or only seeing the doctor once but taking prescribed medication afterward.
+If you are not treated as an in-patient, a “serious health condition” typically involves three (3) days of incapacity (inability to go to work, school, etc.).
+It also requires at least two (2) trips to a healthcare provider.
+There are special rules for pregnancy; chronic health conditions like asthma, diabetes, etc.; long-term conditions like Alzheimer’s; receiving multiple treatments, like dialysis or chemotherapy, to avoid longer-term harm; or only seeing the doctor once but taking prescribed medication afterward.

 You can take family leave, medical leave or qualifying military exigency leave, or any combination of the three.